bobh0303/ABSdocs/Subtending marks implementation.md

 Some assumptions:

 - for all the digits, the `digitL` and `digitR` APs are positioned exactly on the sidebearings (this simplifies the math somewhat).
 - all the medium digits have the same width and anchors, and similarly for the small digits if used.
-This means it doesn't matter which particular medium digit or small digit we use.
+This means it doesn't matter which particular medium digit or small digit we use for calculations.
 I've chosen `zero.medium` and `zero.small`
 - in our FEAX code, we let:
   - `m` represent the subtending mark glyph
   - `w` represent the the _negative_ of the width of the digits, which can be calculated in FEAX using, for example: